SakarDev/RealEstate/README.md

 ## Here is the ER diagram:
 <img src="./realEstateDbSchema.png" alt="ER Diagram Design" />
+The table “loginlogs” is responsible of blocking the user IP address for 5 minutes after 3 failed login attempts in the admin login page.

 ## To set it up with XAMPP, follow the steps below:
 1- Place the RealEstate folder inside the 'htdocs' directory of your XAMPP installation. <br/>